Modjadji cycad forest

 Haggard though did not include the beautiful environment of real life: the sacred cycad forest of rain queen.
 But this forest exists – lively and overwhelming.

 Modjadji cycad forest is the only pure stand of these ancient plants in the southern part of Africa.
 Here grows one of the most beautiful cycads – Encephalartos transvenosus.
 This is one of the largest cycads which grows up to 12.2 m tall and its stem reaches a diameter of 0.4 – 0.45 m.
 Trees have beautiful, shiny green leaves which are up to 2.4 m long as well as giant cones which are up to 40 kg heavy and up to 1 m long.
-Forest of these plants is very unusual – this could be the forest of prehistoric times when dinosaurs were still alive.
+The forest of these plants is very unusual – this could be the forest of prehistoric times when dinosaurs were still alive.

 Encephalartos transvenosus is found only in a little area of Limpopo province and most of the plants grow in Modjadji forest.
 Here are some 15 000 adult plants as well as numerous fresh sprouts.
 This is one of the largest cycad forests in the world – but not the largest one – there is even a larger one in China.

 Local people have protected this sacred forest for generations and continue to do this now.
-Unfortunately, sometimes smugglers manage to steal adult plants form the forest – this cycad is a highly valuable decorative plant.
+Unfortunately, sometimes smugglers manage to steal adult plants from the forest – this cycad is a highly valuable decorative plant.

 Nevertheless, common tourists are welcome here.
 Lobedu people have developed a network of day trails, here is an information center and souvenir shop.

 - Rain Queens of Africa.
 Accessed in the 21st September 2018.